Ikedaya incident: Aftermath

 Some historians credit this incident with delaying the eventual Meiji victory by a year or two, whereas others claim it actually hastened the fall of the bakufu by triggering a cascade of bloody retaliations and assassinations.
 After the Ikedaya incident, the samurai of the Choshu clan retaliated at the Hamaguri Gate of the Imperial Palace on July 19 in the Kinmon incident.
 Furukata himself was later killed in jail during that incident.
 The Shogunate followed up with an armed expedition in September 1864.

 As for the Ikedaya itself, the inn stopped operating for seven months, after which the inn resumed under one of the owner's relatives, but later went out of business.
 The Ikedaya Inn was later taken over by the new owner.

 Present

 In 1960, the inn was torn down and a two story commercial building was built on its former site.
-Though for many years a pachinko parlor sat on the grounds of the Ikedaya, with the only remnant being a stone memorial tablet relating the events that occurred on the site.
+For many years a pachinko parlor sat on the grounds of the Ikedaya, with the only remnant being a stone memorial tablet relating the events that occurred on the site.

-In 2009, an izakaya named Ikeda-ya opened, designed and decorated the inn with an Ikeda-ya Shinsengumi/Bakumatsu theme.
+In 2009, Chimney Group opened a restaurant named Ikedaya Hana no Mai on the site, designed and decorated with an Ikeda-ya Shinsengumi/Bakumatsu theme including extensive exhibits and dioramas.

-In fiction

-The battle at the Ikedaya Inn is the central point of the manga series Shinsengumi Imon Peacemaker and its anime version, Peacemaker Kurogane.

-The Rurouni Kenshin OVA: Tsuiokuhen, set in the time of the Meiji Restoration, has a depiction of the Ikedaya Incident.
-Different depictions of the Ikedaya Incident have also appeared in the Rurouni Kenshin manga, anime, and the 2021 live-action film adaptation Rurouni Kenshin: The Beginning.

-In volume 6 of the manga Kaze Hikaru, the Ikedaya incident is the main event.

-The Ikedaya Incident is also dramatized in episodes 2 and 3 of the anime series Hakuōki.

-In the SNK game The Last Blade the character Washisuka Keichiro, a member of the Shinsengumi, is sent to this place to "investigate" in his ending.

-In the 2004 taiga drama Shinsengumi! the Ikedaya Jiken is featured in episode 28.

-The Ikedaya Jiken is featured in the anime series Touken Ranbu: Hanamaru episodes 1, 11 and 12.

-It was also dramatized in the taiga drama Yae’s Sakura (2013) episode 10.

-The incident is portrayed in and the title of a chapter of Ryū ga Gotoku Ishin!